Family violence is when a partner or family member hurts you or tries to control what you do.

 GenWest do not provide urgent emergency accommodation.

-You can call us on 1800 436 937 to find out more about what housing options might be best for you, but we won’t be able to support you with emergency accommodation on the same day you call us.
+You can contact the Orange Door nearest you to find out more about what housing options might be best for you, but we won’t be able to support you with emergency accommodation on the same day you call us.

 Housing support we provide

-GenWest has a secure communal (shared) refuge in a safe location.
+GenWest runs a secure refuge in a safe location.
 We also have some private apartments where you can stay if you need to escape family violence and leave your home.

 Our case managers can also support you to stay in your own home by making it safer for you.
 They can discuss your options with you and complete an assessment.